Cost Savings and Better Patient Education: A Win-Win

 In most hospitals and healthcare facilities, whiteboards are the central communication conduit for patient information, referred to by providers, nursing staff, patient support caretakers and most importantly, patients themselves.
 By using an enterprise-wide interactive patient care solution rather than costly manual whiteboards, healthcare facilities can reduce operating expenses and increase the level of patient literacy through a comprehensive digital education content system.

 Education Compliance with Interactive Whiteboards

-An additional study shows that seventy-five percent of patients using on-demand education felt that condition-specific education provided through their interactive television helped them better understand their health condition.
+An additional study shows that seventy-five percent of patients using on-demand education felt that condition-specific education provided through their patient room television helped them better understand their health condition.
 Interactive patient education provides facilities with a way to engage patients in their care plan, set expectations, and increase completion by twenty percent.
 This has a significant impact on reducing readmissions.
-In addition, patients can reduce their stay by as much as eight hours or more, and be released as much as three hours sooner with interactive and multimedia education assignment.
+In addition, patients can reduce their stay by as much as eight hours or more, and be released as much as three hours sooner with multimedia education assignment.